 It’s a tropical, warm, sunny destination year-round, with average temperatures in the 80s.

 May to November with their winter being peak season and less humid.

 How do you get there?
-Nonstop service from Los Angeles by Air Tahiti Nui and Air France
+Nonstop service from Los Angeles and San Francisco by Air Tahiti Nui and United Airline